 Paul then became inundated with calls from all over Australia and New Zealand, including calls from Sydney HDT owners Warren Jenkins, Jeff Kelly, Brian Cassell, Mark Hitchenson and Les McClelland all of whom had joined this Canberra based Club by December 1984.

-In the Christmas 1984 edition of the club’s magazine Paul Dillon placed a flyer inviting the NSW based members to meet with the Canberra members on May 5th 1985 at the Briar’s Inn (Burradoo) for their first combined get together.
+The Christmas 1984 edition of the club’s magazine heralded the change of name to the HDT Owners Club and included a flyer inviting the NSW based members to meet with the Canberra members on May 5th 1985 at the Briar’s Inn (Burradoo) for their first combined get together.

 NSW members Warren Jenkins, Brian Cassell, Jeff Kelly, Tricia Kelly, Mark Hitchenson and Les McClelland got together on this day and became the foundation members of the HDT Owners Club of NSW .